Friday's complete workout: putting training components in orderApr 09, 2011

 Repeated three times with minimal rest between exercises and sets.
 This was the most difficult part of my workout.
 Stability ball pikes are no joke!

-Total workout time = 100 minutes from entrering to exiting the gym.
-That’s the only time I know for certain.
-Other times listed are only approximate and do not include time spent changing, transitioning between parts, or making fun of Brian for spending a disproprotionate amount of time on his bench press since we parted ways.
+Total workout time = 100 minutes from entering to exiting the gym.
+That's the only time I know for certain.
+Other times listed are only approximate and do not include time spent changing, transitioning between parts, or making fun of Brian for spending a disproportionate amount of time on his bench press since we parted ways.

 What was your Friday workout?